rexray/rexray/.docs/user-guide/installation.md

 There are a handful of necessary manual steps to properly install REX-Ray from pre-built binaries.

-#### REX-Ray 0.3.3

-!!! note "note"

-    The initial REX-Ray 0.4.x release omits support for several, previously verified storage platforms.
-These providers will be reintroduced incrementally, beginning with 0.4.1.
-If an absent driver prevents the use of REX-Ray, please continue to use 0.3.3 until such time the storage platform is introduced in REX-Ray 0.4.x.
-The following command can be used to explicitly install REX-Ray 0.3.3:

-    ```
-    curl -sSL https://dl.bintray.com/emccode/rexray/install | sh -s -- stable 0.3.3
-    ```

 1. Download the proper binary.
 There are also pre-built binaries available for the various release types.